 Deer mice (Peromyscus maniculatus) get their common name from their deer-like body coloration.
-These mouse species is a structural pest rodents most commonly found in rural, vacation, outbuilding, and shed-type structures.
-They’re also common in homes located near wooded areas.
+This mouse species is a structural pest rodents found in many common urban and rural buildings.
+They are especially common in structures located near wooded areas.

 Deer mice are the primary carriers of hantavirus, which causes hantavirus pulmonary syndrome (HPS).
 They’re found through much of North America, especially in the midwest.

 Deer mice are nocturnal.
 They are excellent climbers and can utilize the upper areas of buildings.
 Outside, they nest in old fence posts, tree cavities, log piles, abandoned animal nests or burrows, or in small dug-outs.
 Inside, they’ll nest in storage boxes, furniture, wall voids, insulation, corners, and tight spaces in basements and attics.

 They feed on insects, seeds, nuts, berries, small fruits, subterranean fungus (Endogone), and other small animals such as centipedes.
 They’re rarely a problem in urban areas unless the structures are located near wooded areas, such as parks.
 They are far more common in rural areas and rustic suburban areas.